pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

          }

 Click CTRL+x to save, and then press Y and enter to confirm.
-Now restart nginx.
+Restart nginx.
 You should be able to access pufferpanel at the domain you've choosen above.

 .. code-block:: bash
     systemctl restart nginx